 From there I continued to Haifa.
 The Sail Tower is Haifa’s tallest building.

 Next is the Design Museum in Holon.
-This building has ribbon facade.
+This building has a ribbon-shaped facade.

 The perfect candidate would be a child playing with ribbons.
 And here is the result:

-Next is Eilat, the Southern city in Israel with the unique building of the underwater observatory.
+Next is Eilat, the Southern city in Israel with the unique building of the Underwater Observatory Marine Park.

-I’ve looked for information about the Coral World Underwater Observatory building, but haven’t found anything that would tell about the architecture and more specifically why this shape was chosen.
+I’ve looked for information about the Underwater Observatory Marine Park building, but haven’t found anything that would tell about the architecture and more specifically why this shape was chosen.
 Thus I used my association and got this.

 Combo Photos Of Israeli Nature